 However, for MTF trans persons, a full surgery and further care can cost upward of $50,000, and for FTM even $75,000.
 Costs do vary, but if you want to take it as far as is currently possible it will be expensive.

-There is no hard age for when someone starts being transgender.
-More and more young people are coming forward with the belief that they are another gender, so this truly means that it can start at any age.
+There is no hard age for becoming trans.
+More and more young people are coming forward with the belief that they are of another gender, so this truly means that it can start at any age.

 With that said, there are recommendations for when someone should begin taking something like HRT or gender reassignment surgery, as especially younger people may not be prepared or certain of their identification.